Meet Jewish Person of the Week – Leah Greenblum

 When we think about health, it must include mental health.
 If a person chooses to have an abortion, we must assume that that person is not making a flippant decision – that this indeed the best decision for their biological, psychological, and spiritual self.
 That is treating the person in question with dignity.
 Judaism knows that women’s life comes before a fetus, and that is key.
 What’s more, we’ve got a long history of Jewish women standing up for the right to choose.
 See this Haaretz piece for more.
 Or check us out more here or here.

 Tell us more about your new non for profit, how can we help and get involved?

-I started the org because I saw a need that wasn’t being filled – thousands of people needing to travel serious distances in order to access abortion care.
+I started MAC because I saw a need that wasn’t being filled – thousands of people needing to travel serious distances in order to access abortion care.
 When someone has to overcome barrier after barrier, we know that it’s possible they will not be able to obtain the choice that’s best for them.
 That’s unacceptable.
-MAC’s a client-based approach assists with the logistics and costs of travel for abortion care.
+MAC’s a client-based approach that assists with the logistics and costs of travel for abortion care.
 We have over 100 volunteers and are always looking for more!
 To volunteer, sign up here.
 Please consider making a donation!

 What do you do for fun/to relax?

 MAC is a grassroots, 501(c)3 non-profit organization (EIN 47-2160168).
 Donations allow Leah and the team to cover costs for those traveling for abortion care.
 All donations are tax-deductible.